 As we continue to reflect on the future of education, we want to explore the many ways in which we learn.
 Join host Dan Baum as he talks with April Copes, Ph.D., about what we are discovering during this pandemic and her passion for transformation through connected learning.

 Born and raised in the Bronx and Harlem, N.Y., Copes is a mom to two adult children and Nana to four grandchildren.
-One of her recent adventures grew out of her love of children’s literature and fun as a core value: a kids’ book club on Zoom for youths in her family.
+One of her recent adventures grew out of a love of children’s literature combined with fun as a core value: a kids’ book club on Zoom, designed for the younger members of her family.
 Her community service work includes serving on the board of directors for the Anna V. Waters Scholarship, which provides scholarships to African American “C” students.
-She loves staying physically active with gardening, bike riding, playing tennis, hand dancing, roller skating and, most recently, hiking and outdoor yoga.
+She loves staying physically active with gardening, bike riding, tennis, hand dancing, roller skating and most recently, hiking and outdoor yoga.